Armed Forces Medical College: Rankings

+The college was ranked 30th among medical colleges in India by the National Institutional Ranking Framework in 2024.
+In the following year, the college did not participate in NIRF 2025 rankings.

 Non-academics

 AFMC provides broad-based non-academic exposure too.
 Students are encouraged to participate in sports and many have excelled in this arena.
 There are a large number of societies and clubs like the Student Scientific Society, Computer Club, Hobbies Club, Debating Club, Adventure Club, Dance Club and Musimatics. where students can pursue extra-curricular interests.
 They are encouraged to participate in competitions and conferences all over the country for development of all round personality and officer like qualities.
 They have also won many laurels in debates, quiz contests and youth festivals in Pune and outside.
 Over 6000 doctors have graduated from AFMC until now.
 Recently the entire hostel has been given WiFi connectivity.